Table of Contents

 With the Disney+ bundle, you are getting three streaming services — Disney+, Hulu and ESPN+ — and a total of 7 simultaneous streams across all services.
 So that’s four streams from Disney+, one from Hulu and two from ESPN+.

-What’s remarkable about the Disney+ bundle is that the cost is about the same as popular streaming incumbents; namely, Netflix.
-(A Netflix subscription at $12.99 per month gives you two simultaneous streams in HD quality.)
+What’s remarkable about the Disney+ bundle is that the cost a little less than other popular streaming incumbents; namely, Netflix.
+(A Netflix subscription at $15.49 per month gives you two simultaneous streams in HD quality.)

-The Disney+ bundle also costs less than other standalone subscriptions such as HBO Now ($15 per month), and upcoming HBO Max ($15 per month).
+The Disney+ bundle also costs less than other standalone subscriptions such as HBO Max ($15 per month), and Amazon Prime.

 Star Wars: What’s available

-The Mandalorian will make its debut when Disney+ launches.
-There will be 8 episodes for Season 1.
-If you’re getting Disney+ when it first becomes available, don’t expect to be able to binge all episodes of The Mandalorian at once.
+If you’re getting Disney+ for the first time, don’t expect to be able to binge all episodes of The Mandalorian or another favorite series at once.

 Empire of Dreams: The Story of the Star Wars Trilogy is a 2004 documentary directed by Ken Burns.
 The two-and-a-half hour film debuted as a bonus disc with the Star Wars trilogy.
 A 90-minute version premiered on A&E Network later in the year.

-- Star Wars: The Clone Wars (Seasons One to Five)
+- Star Wars: The Clone Wars (Seasons One to Seven)

 - Star Wars: The Clone Wars — The Lost Missions